-230. Where is the nicest place you have been to in fall?
+237. Where is the nicest place you have been to in the fall?

 The leaves changing, the crisp air, there is something so refreshing about fall.
 I’m sure you have a favorite place, even if it is just a bench in a nice park.

-So much warm and delicious things to eat and drink in winter, it’s pretty hard to decide.
+So many warm and delicious things to eat and drink in winter; it’s pretty hard to decide.
 Don’t feel like you have to choose just one!

 🎄 Holiday Conversation Starters

 Holidays are a great time to get together with family and friends, have fun, and celebrate.
 You can discuss your favorite holidays and what you like to do to celebrate them or ask your conversation partners about their plans for upcoming holidays.
 These holiday conversation starters are perfect for getting to know new people and for sparking fun conversations with old friends.

 240. What is the biggest holiday for your family?